-This support guide explains how to setup your domain to connect to your Rocketspark website.
+This support guide explains how to set up your domain to connect to your Rocketspark website.

-It is important that you understand the settings that you are changing and we recommend you firstly read our Can I manage my own domain name with Rocketspark?
+It is important that you understand the settings that you are changing and we recommend you first read our Can I manage my own domain name with Rocketspark?
 What settings do I use? guide if you haven't already.

 |@||TXT||v=spf1 include:emailsrvr.com ~all|

 Firstly, please make sure you have the correct support guide.
 This guide should only be used if you have decided to manage your domain name yourself and your website is being hosted on our Australian server.
-If you’re not sure where you are being hosted, login to your Dashboard then click My Account, scroll down and your Website Hosting Location is labeled here.
+If you’re not sure where you are being hosted, login to your Dashboard then click My Account, scroll down and your Website Hosting Location is labelled here.

 If you are not being hosted on our Australian server, you’ll need to use one of the other support guides: